 Pursuing His Presence

-This LifeZone will inspire you in your relationship with God and equip you to grow in the gifts of the Holy Spirit.
+This LifeZone sought to inspire people in their relationship with God and equip them to grow in the gifts of the Holy Spirit.

-Whether you are new to baptism in the Spirit and gifts of the Holy Spirit, or whether you have been using them for years, this will be a dynamic and faith filled time to grow you and move you on.
+Whether you are new to baptism in the Spirit and gifts of the Holy Spirit, or whether you have been using them for years, this LifeZone was a dynamic and faith filled time to help people grow and move on in God.
 The gifts of the Holy Spirit are for life, not just Sundays.
-Join us to find out more!

-This year, we have renamed our “Life in the Spirit” LifeZone, "Pursuing His Presence", as it links in with the conference and academy of the same name.
-We will be looking at what it means to be led by the Spirit; what hinders the Spirit’s work in our lives and finally a practical session on growing in hearing from God and stepping out in faith.
+In 2018, we renamed our “Life in the Spirit” LifeZone, "Pursuing His Presence", as to link it in with the conference and academy of the same name.
+The LifeZone looked at what it means to be led by the Spirit; what hinders the Spirit’s work in our lives and finally a practical session on growing in hearing from God and stepping out in faith.

 Andy & Hazel Robinson